-Before Covid forced Back to the Foodture to operate as takeout only, brave souls from around the country stopped in to tackle the restaurant’s Life After Death Wing Challenge: Devour a dozen wings doused in homemade Carolina reaper sauce and sit for five minutes without taking a sip of water and you get $10 off your next meal.
+Before Covid forced Back to the Foodture to operate as a takeout-only operation, brave souls from around the country stopped in to tackle the restaurant’s Life After Death Wing Challenge: Devour a dozen wings doused in homemade Carolina reaper sauce and sit for five minutes without taking a sip of water and you get $10 off your next meal.
 It also includes your picture — accented by a tiny halo — on the wall.

 Not into spicy grub, but still want to prove gastronomic strength?
 Opt for the Ready to Die Burger Challenge: 30 minutes to finish off four beef patties piled high with steak, bacon, onion rings, lettuce, tomato, pickles, a fried egg and special sauce, fries and a Pepsi.
 You’ll leave with a “I Cheated Death” certificate and a few extra pounds.

-Randolph and Barnz will bring back the food feats when the South Side spot opens in 2021.
+Randolph and Barnz will continue the food feats on the South Side.